 There are several fish around the Moon Rock site: one on it’s own, and another three swimming head to tail.

 Overlapping the three fish is a flying bird: “a rounded head, no beak, no eyes, on a neck curved to the right, oval body, conical ended wings, rounded rump, 2 broadly grooved legs with three toes on each one projecting from the side of the body just behind one wing“.
 The bird is attacking the three fish.
 It’s also been described as a penguin attacking the birds.

-Perhaps the most interesting and less obvious aspect of the Moon Rock site is what McCarthy described as a sword club and a line of circles and ovals.
+Perhaps the most interesting and less obvious aspect of the Moon Rock Aboriginal Site is what McCarthy described as a sword club and a line of circles and ovals.
 More recent interpretation of the site – and the reason for the name of this site – is that these carvings are said to depict the eight phases of the moon, beginning with the creator Biame’s boomerang.
 It supports other research that demonstrates Aboriginal astronomical knowledge, and an association with astronomy and Dreamtime stories.
 “The engravings depict the creation story of Biame..
 This is when the world changed forever, the sky lifted and life began”.